10-4-pursuit/lab-request-response-cycle-api-postman/README.md

 > Yes/No I ended up ...

-> Yes, I did originally have an arts and design API that I was working with, but it ended up being not what I expected.
+> Yes, I did originally had an arts and design API that I was working with, but it ended up being not what I expected.
 Didn't know what the hell I was  looking at, at the time although now that I'm able to navigate postman a little better.
 I'm sure I would have an easier time understanding what it is I'm looking at, so I'll probaby check out the arts and design API again.

 ### Definitions